AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/README.md

 1. **Cloud setup**: a project space was setup on **Google Cloud Platform** (**GCP**) using **Terraform Infrastructure as Code** (**IaC**) to ensure scalability, reproducibility, and efficient resource management.
     - The code used is available here: [Terraform documentation](https://github.com/AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/blob/main/terraform/README.md)
+    - A **Google Storage Bucket** and a **Google Bigquery Dataset** were created to host the data lake and the data warehouse for the project, respectively

 2. **Data Ingestion**: The pipeline ingests batch NHS A&E open data, which is published monthly on the official  [NHS England website](https://www.england.nhs.uk/statistics/statistical-work-areas/ae-waiting-times-and-activity/).